williamdee1/ThyCa-GAN/README.md

 ### Training

 The GAN was trained with the following arguments:
-`--outdir`
-  - '--cfg=paper512' to mirror the parameter settings used for the BRECAHAD dataset - a small dataset containing breast cancer histopathology images (see StyleGAN2-ADA paper for more detail).
+  - `--cfg=paper512` to mirror the parameter settings used for the BRECAHAD dataset - a small dataset containing breast cancer histopathology images (see StyleGAN2-ADA paper for more detail).
-  - '--cond==1' ensures the GAN is trained using the labels provided, and so is subsequently able to produce images for a given class.
+  - `--cond==1` ensures the GAN is trained using the labels provided, and so is subsequently able to produce images for a given class.
-  - '--mirror==1' includes x-flips of each image in the dataset, effectively doubling the training images.
+  - `--mirror==1` includes x-flips of each image in the dataset, effectively doubling the training images.
-  - '--kimg-25000' sets the GAN to train based on 25 million real/generated images.
+  - `--kimg-25000` sets the GAN to train based on 25 million real/generated images.

 ```.bash
 # Run StyleGAN2-ADA GAN Training:
 python train.py --outdir=outdir --data=dataset_tool_output.zip --gpus=4 --cfg=paper512 --cond=1 --mirror=1 --kimg=25000
 ```

-Shell script files used to run the GAN training on the Queen Mary HPC are included in the ['shell_scr'](.shell_scr/) directory.
+Shell script files used to run the GAN training on the Queen Mary HPC are included in the [shell_scr](.shell_scr/) directory.